faisalsnour/reactportfolio/README.md

 The website displays the following:

-1. A brief description of qualification, experience and certificates
+1. A brief description of qualification, experience and certificates.
-2. List of recent project built individually or as a group
+2. List of recent project built individually or as a group.
-3. Contact information such as email and phone number, and links to LinkedIn and Github profile
+3. Contact information such as email and phone number, and links to LinkedIn and Github profile.

 ## Screenshots: